eerii/hello-bevy/README.md

 - uses bevy 0.14
 - curated plugins that are all optional and configurable by feature flags
-- fully featured menu with keyboard, mouse and gamepad navigation
+- fully featured accesible menu with keyboard, mouse and gamepad navigation and text to speech
 - ci that checks errors and lint
 - creates binaries for web, linux, mac and windows when releasing a tag
 - deploy to itch automatically